lindzfaith/lindzfaith/README.md

 - Hi, I’m @lindzfaith
-- I’m interested in software engineering and front end development.
+- I’m interested in software engineering and frontend development.
-- I’m currently learning ReactJS.
+- I’m currently learning Javascript and React.

 <!---
 lindzfaith/lindzfaith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.